-Individual taxpayers who made a gift of more than $15,000 to any one recipient must file IRS Form 709 (United States Gift [and Generation-Skipping Transfer] Tax Return), even though there may be no income tax assessed on these gifts (according to the IRS-allowable lifetime exclusion of $11.4 million).
+Individual taxpayers who made a gift of more than $15,000 to any one recipient in calendar year 2020 must file IRS Form 709, the United States Gift [and Generation-Skipping Transfer] Tax Return.

 Tax-Exempt Organizations Tax Return Deadlines

-Even though an entity is a tax-exempt organization, charitable trust or a Section 527 political organization, it typically must still file an annual information return (Form 990 Series) to report transactions under IRS Section 6033.
+Tax-exempt organizations, charitable trusts and Section 527 political organizations must typically file annual information returns (Form 990 Series) to report transactions under IRS Code Section 6033.

-- Form 990 Series fiscal-year filing deadline – by the 15th day of the 5th month after the end of the organization's accounting period
+- Form 990 Series fiscal-year filing deadline: By the 15th day of the fifth month after the end of the organization's accounting period

 1040 Tax Extension Deadlines

-Taxpayers who run into a little difficulty to meet 1040 tax filing deadlines can apply for an automatic extension to file.
+Taxpayers who run into a little difficulty meeting 1040 tax filing deadlines can apply for an automatic extension to file.

-Although a filing extension allows taxpayers to file a late tax return without penalty, it does not allow them to pay their tax.
+Filing an extension allows taxpayers to file a late tax return without penalty, but it doesn't give them additional time to pay their tax.
 That's still due on April 15 and late payments will incur penalties.